 I eventually found a solution to these problems after spending countless hours discussing with my fellow tutors.
 My approach to increasing student retention was by substantially personalizing the lesson plans and attaching fun bits of interdisciplinary trivia based on their hobbies and interests.
 Sometimes, I would design graphics and animations that showcased the transfer of energy or the restructuring of molecules.
 I even offered extra classes beyond my schedule.
 By the end of the year, those who were disinterested would ask me to elaborate on topics beyond their syllabi, and those who were dismissive would privately request my assistance.

 Since then, I have dramatically improved their grades—some of them saw improvements of up to 35%—and I have received a certificate of recognition as a tutor from the academic principal.
 Additionally, I am proud to say that I have somewhat ignited my student’s passions for learning, which I believe is an accomplishment on its own.
-Furthermore, my experiences at the Student-Resources-Club has enlightened me about the complexity of an educator’s job.
+Furthermore, my experiences at the Student-Resources-Club have enlightened me about the complexity of an educator’s job.
 But seeing my efforts gradually cultivate the growth of my students—in mind and in spirit—made me realize that it’s absolutely worth it.

 Hi Dylan,